 The 2022 staffing profile includes two principal class members, two leading teachers, two learning specialists and 27.6 equivalent full time teaching staff (EFT) and 17.1 EFT education support staff.

 The school motto is ‘Learning for Life’ and opportunities to ‘learn local, live global’ are embraced.
 The tradition of developing the whole student, through a balanced focus upon academic, vocational, social and emotional well being outcomes, continues.

 The school curriculum is based upon the Victorian Curriculum.

-The Junior Sub-School focuses heavily on the development of each student’s academic, social, emotional and physical well-being and growth.
+The Middle Sub-School focuses heavily on the development of each student’s academic, social, emotional and physical well-being and growth.
 All students in Years 7-9 participate in the Targeted Acceleration Program (TAP); a revolutionary reading advancement program designed by the world-renowned cognitive psychologist Dr. Carol Christenson.
-Students in the Junior School are exposed to all curriculum areas and participate in collaborative inquiry subjects, which build students’ 21st century learning capabilities in Year 8 with Broadening Horizons and Year 9 with Community.
+Students in the Middle School are exposed to all curriculum areas and participate in collaborative inquiry subjects, which build students’ 21st century learning capabilities in Year 8 with Broadening Horizons and Year 9 with Community.